deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 Byron took a moment to survey the crew of BGEV-8, assorted board members and department heads, and cleared his throat.
 "Been a development." he croaked, and cleared his throat again.
 “This, uh… this planning session is cancelled.
 I'll let you know personally when we reschedule.
 For now, uh...”

 He coughed.
 "Rachael.
 Recall GEV-9 and GEV-10.
-Tell them under no circumstances are they to use their jump drives – they've got to come back the old-fashioned way."
+Tell them under no circumstances are they to use their jump drives---they've got to come back the old-fashioned way."

 "Mister Byron, that'll take them months-!" somebody protested.

 Moses held up his hand.
 "I know.
 I ain't changing my mind.
 Oh, and, uh… Trevor, some fine folks will be along later today to take a good look at your department.
 Give them *full* access.
 To everything, and I mean *everything,* including Project Ophanim."

-Nobody said a word – they just exchanged bewildered and slightly scared expressions.
+Nobody said a word---they just exchanged bewildered and slightly scared expressions.
 Finally, Byron spoke again, looking at Kevin.
 "Everybody whose name isn't Kevin Jenkins, go find something to do.
 I don't care what it is, go home early if you want.
 Go on."

 People practically fled.

 "Based on the little… '*chat'* I just had with the halls of power in this great nation of ours..."
 Byron began, once the last door was closed “It seems I need to hire me a no-man.
 Somebody who, if I've got fifty people kissing my ass and telling me we're golden, if I look at you and you shake your head, we bury that idea and never speak of it again.
 Sound like something you can do?”

 "Does this thing come with a salary?"
 Kevin asked.
-He judged it correctly – Byron laughed.
+He judged it correctly---Byron laughed.

 "Hah!
 And an office." he said.
 “Though if half the things I hear about your cooking are true, I might include attending to the comestibles on your list of duties.”